commaai/new-connect/README.md

 > [!NOTE]
-> New connect is no longer in active development!
-[Comma Connect](https://github.com/commaai/connect) is!
+> new-connect is no longer in active development! [comma connect](https://github.com/commaai/connect) is!

 # connect